Division of Theatre

 Essential to a complete course of study in the theatre is the student’s production opportunities within the TWU Theatre season.
 Through these opportunities, the practical processes of theatre production, as well as academic study, are stressed to give students comprehensive and diverse experiences that will serve them well in pursuit of employment within the realm of theatre as well as in life.

 The B.A. in Theatre has three different areas of emphasis.
 The Acting and Directing Emphasis allows the student to apply their upper-level coursework to the skills most used by actors, directors, and playwrights.
 The Technical and Design Emphasis allows the student to apply their upper-level coursework to the skills most used by stage technicians, stage managers, and theatrical designers.
 A common core of Theatre classes serves as an educational foundation for both areas of emphasis.
 Course requirements for a theatre major and a theatre minor follow the degree plans of study.
 Students seeking Teacher Certification should follow the requirements listed under the Bachelor of Arts with Teaching Certification in Theatre.
-The Teacher Certification plan of study has a slightly different plan of Theatre courses to allow room for more specialized courses in Education and Teaching.
+The Teacher Certification plan of study has a slightly different plan for theatre courses to allow room for more specialized courses in education and teaching.

 Undergraduate Degrees Offered